cal-overflow/site/src/content/books/index.md

 - Nudge (Cass Sunstein, Richard Thaler) <!-- Referenced in "Thinking, Fast and Slow" -->
 - A history of money (Glyn Davies) <!-- Referenced in "The basics of Bitcoins and Blockchains" -->
 - Debt: The first 5,000 years (David Graeber) <!-- Referenced in "The basics of Bitcoins and Blockchains" -->

+#### Other books I may read, but are of no priority
+- The Caffeine Advantage
+- Letters from a Stoic
+- 4000 weeks

 <!--
 #### Genres to read more